 There’s some great Behind The Scenes footage on the Iron Man DVD of their shooting there; in The Alabama Hills and out on the Olancha sand dunes (about a half-hour south of town).
 Favreau says that getting to Lone Pine “was well worth it because it really gives you a look like we traveled halfway around the world.”
 And Downey Jr. says, “What a privilege it was to be able to be there playing this guy with the caliber of people I was working with.
 What a blast.”

 And, remember, still happens!
 Ecstatic there was finally a showcase for Where It Was Done, Tarantino himself frequented The Museum, including screening movies in its Theatre for his Cast & Crew.
-And when shooting wrapped, he graciously donated (Christoph Waltz’ character) Schultz’ dentist’s wagon; yes, it's sitting right inside the front door as you walk in, tooth on top and all.
+And when shooting wrapped, he graciously donated (Christoph Waltz’ character) Schultz’ Dentist’s Wagon; yes, it's sitting right inside the front door as you walk in, tooth-on-top and all.
 What else?
 Tarantino et al even signed their autographs right on the wall.
 Can you say where else that was done in years past?
 Indeed, right in town at The Indian Trading Post, where so many classic film stars – Flynn, Cooper et al – did the same when they were there.
-(Luckily for us, all those years ago, The Indian Trading Post took a hot iron and trace-burned those signatures into the wood so you can still see them.)

 And then – the pièce de résistance, Festival weekend or any other – there are the rocks themselves.
 The Alabama Hills.
 That living museum.
 (Which, PS, sit right in the middle of a land of twenty-mile shadows.
 Yes, there are shadows up there that are twenty miles long.
 But we’ll get to that …)

-What makes Lone Pine – certainly her Festival – so significant … well, sure, that it’s retrospective, only celebrating movies made there … is that fifteen minutes after seeing Lives Of A Bengal Lancer in the Museum Theatre or (Festival Weekend) High School Auditorium you can stand right where (Director) Henry Hathaway shot it.
-And on Festival Weekend, there are approximately 120 photomarkers scattered out in the rocks for you to enjoy, showing stills at the locations from the Movies and TV Shows and Serials shot there (again, please see the pic at top).
+What makes Lone Pine – certainly its Festival – so significant … well, sure, that it’s retrospective, only celebrating movies made there … is that five minutes after seeing Lives Of A Bengal Lancer in the Museum Theatre or (Festival Weekend) High School Auditorium, you can stand right where (Director) Henry Hathaway shot it.
+And on Festival Weekend, there are approximately 120 photomarkers scattered out in the rocks for you to enjoy, showing stills at the locations from the Movies and TV Shows and Serials shot there (viz that photo at top).
 Even on a non-Festival weekend – the photomarkers are only placed Festival Weekend – you can visit The Museum, see Tony Stark’s bloodied suit, and fifteen minutes later stand right where he launched the Jericho missile.

 At the end of the day, Lone Pine is no Cannes or Sundance or Toronto.
 It didn’t go to NYU or USC.
 And it still fights the often “Where?” and “What?”
-But some of its charm is just that; like Brigadoon, celebrated by those that know.
-That love her that much.
-That proudly champion her throughout the years.
+But that's part of its charm; like Brigadoon, celebrated by those that know; that champion her throughout the years; that love her that much.
 It's like Dad’s “sunset theory.”
 The most beautiful sunset in the world is breathtaking, sure, but it’s even more so when you can nudge the person next to you and share it with them.
 That’s why he wrote On Location In Lone Pine.
 Because he wanted to share with you those movies.
 Made in those Alabama Hills.
 Just west of that town.